couzhei/ai-journey/nlp/slp3-book/README.md

 - Developing a mechanism for checking the downloaded and to be downloaded PDFs
 - Renaming PDFs properly so they can be addressed well
-- Using AI and properly named chapters to merge PDFs while creating sections and subsections
+- Using an automatic way of naming chapters (creating sections and subsections)
 - Stop making hard-coded scripts and use some automatic approach

 ## Contributing